django-cms/django-cms/docs/extending_cms/frontend_models.rst

 ``show_editable_model`` works by showing the content of the given attribute in the model instance.

-If the toolbar is not enable, the value of the attribute is rendered in the template without further action.
+If the toolbar is not enabled, the value of the attribute is rendered in the template without further action.

 If the toolbar is enabled, frontend code is added to make the attribute value